judyzaratan/portfolio/README.md

 ## How to Use ##
 * Visit live version: [www.judyzaratan.com](http://www.judyzaratan.com)

-* Local:
+* To run locally:
   1. Clone repository
   2. Install Dependencies via package.json
     `npm install`
-  3. Install ImageMagick to provide resolution files.
+  3. Install ImageMagick to provide different resolution files.
+  4. Run Grunt to automatically utilize ImageMagick instead of using CLI
-  4. Open `index.html` in browser of choice.
+  5. Open `index.html` in a browser.